 The 3T/ subdirectory signifies that these data were acquired on the 3T Connectome Skyra at Wash U. For the subjects that are later scanned at 7T (200 of the 1200), the 7T data will unpack to a 7T/ subdirectory.
-The .csv file contains the subject-specific spreadsheet mentioned in the preceding section, which provides useful metadata about the scans acquired for this particular subject.
+The .csv file contains the subject-specific spreadsheet of scan session data, which provides useful metadata about the scans acquired for this particular subject.
+An example of the spreadsheet is available as Appendix 5: MR Data Acquisition Information for an Exemplar Subject.